teach-afp/www/input/lecture3.md

 * What is so special about such data types?
     <div class="alert alert-danger">
-     It is general! (supports many different side-effects)
+     It is general (supports many different side-effects).
     </div>
     <div class="alert alert-danger">
-     Monads hide the plumbing! (simplifies code)
+     Monads hide the plumbing (simplifies code).
     </div>

 * How is so general?
    <div class="alert alert-danger">
-    Monads control the order of evaluation
+    Monads control the order of evaluation.
    </div>
-   Roughly speaking, the trick is how the `;` is defined!
-Different definitions for `;` allows to handle different side-effects.
+   Roughly speaking, the trick is how sequencing `;` is defined!
+   Different definitions for `;` allow to handle different side-effects.

 ## Construction of programs

-* Programs can be conceived as a *sequence* of instructions put together
+* Programs can be conceived as a *sequence* of instructions put together.

   <div class="container">
      <img class="img-responsive col-md-8"